-You'll first be asked to complete a short project narrative – commonly called Phase I application.
+The first step is to complete a Phase I application.
 This application outlines the purpose, team and cost of the project (organizational capacity, project needs and benefits and technical merit).
 Phase I one applications are completed online at http://seg.org/apply, and will be evaluated by the GWB Committee after each deadline.

 The following restrictions apply to individual project awards.

 - The maximum allowable award is USD $50,000.00 per year.

 - Proposals may request funding for a project with duration of up to two (2) years under a single proposal.

 - Awards may not be used to cover administrative costs not directly related to conduct of the project (indirect costs).

 - Proposals must include student participation.
 Energizing students and introducing them to the broad range of geosciences careers while also strengthening university programs in geophysics and geosciences is a primary emphasis of Geoscientists Without Borders®.

 - For-profit organizations are not eligible for funding.
 Applicants must be charitable, not for profit organizations.

 - Unexploded ordinance (UXO) detection projects are excluded.